 Take a fixed annuity for example: In a recent LIMRA study we learned that approximately 89 percent of people who own an annuity die before any funds are distributed.
 This means some of the wealth will be lost to taxes.

 If you have an annuity with funds you do not intend to use, consider repositioning those funds for the benefit of your heirs.
-Talk to your Financial Benefits Counselor today about how a Single Premium Whole Life certificate could reduce your tax liability!
+Talk to your Insurance Professional today about how a Single Premium Whole Life certificate could reduce your tax liability!

 *Withdrawals and surrender may be subject to federal and state income tax and, except under certain circumstances, will be subject to an IRS penalty if taken prior to age 59½.